Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

 How to opt out:

-- Free/Pro plans: Contact support to request opt-out
+- Free/Starter plans: Contact support to request opt-out

-- Business/Enterprise plans: Use workspace settings to toggle opt-out
+- Launch/Scale/Enterprise plans: Use workspace settings to toggle opt-out (Launch tier and above include data opt-out by default)

-If you're building proprietary apps or handling sensitive data, you must configure this before you start.
+If you're building anything proprietary or handling sensitive data, configure this before you start.
 Don't assume "enterprise-grade privacy" without checking your plan tier.

-Lovable maintains a Trust Center for security and compliance information.
-Before you claim SOC2 or ISO certifications in your own docs, verify them from the Trust Center.
+Lovable maintains a Trust Center for security and compliance info.
+Before you claim SOC2 or ISO certifications in your own docs, verify them there first.

 Additional legal/policy pages:

-If you need enterprise governance (SSO, audit logs, dedicated support), contact Lovable's enterprise team to confirm availability.
+Need enterprise governance (SSO, audit logs, dedicated support)?
+Contact Lovable's enterprise team to confirm availability.

 Lovable vs Competitors